How to become a communication support worker

 - training with a professional body

-You can do a British Sign Language and deaf studies degree, although it's not essential.
+You can do a British Sign Language and deaf studies degree but it's not essential.

 You'll usually need: